Data Hunches: Incorporating Personal Knowledge into Visualizations: Discussion and Future Work

-In our advocacy for data hunches, we have made the assumption that data hunches provide a more pluralistic and richly honest view of the world.
-But, what if a hunch is wrong?
-Or worse, what if a hunch is maliciously intended as misinformation?
-Externalizing and communicating the context of a data hunch is an important step toward supporting others in deciding the value and trustworthiness of a hunch.
-Going further, including information about who the data hunch comes from, could provide another layer of credibility and accountability.
-Associating a data hunch with a specific person, however, comes with a different set of issues.
-In some settings, the politics of an organization or field could lead vulnerable people to remain silent about contradictory hunches, depriving others of important perspectives.
+\paragraph{Trust and Privacy} While we suggest that identities behind data hunches can play a big role in building trust for data hunches, privacy can become an issue and concern for analysts.
+In some settings, the politics of an organization or field could cause vulnerable people to remain silent about contradictory hunches, depriving others of important perspectives~\cite{mohammed_understanding_2001}.
 But anonymity can be equally caustic by invoking negative behavior toward others with opposite views~\cite{barlett_anonymously_2015}.
 How to ensure the value, credibility, trustworthiness, and transparency of data hunches is an important, yet open, question.

-Another important consideration is what types of visualization systems and scenarios are most appropriate for implementing mechanisms that support data hunches.
-We believe that most visual data analysis involves hunches, but designing and developing tools that support externalization and communication of multiple data hunches is likely to require significant effort.
-Therefore, we envision systems that support recording and communicating data hunches to be implemented primarily in scenarios where the topic of the data is of shared interest among larger communities or society in general.
-For example, a recent project elicited feedback from the scientific community on an animation of the SARS-CoV-2 protein structure~\cite{iwasa_sars-cov-2_2020}.
-Unlike visualization tools designed for an individual research lab, such applications target a wider audience with shared interests, where visualizing data hunches can lead to deeper impact compared to casual visualizations.

 Another interesting, open question is: What happens to someone's trust in a visualization and the underlying data when data hunches are communicated in a tool?
 Previous work~\cite{kim_data_2018} has reported that \textit{social information} can affect a user's trust and memorability about the data visualization.
 We anticipate similar effects with the inclusion of data hunches.
 We argue in this paper that data is an imperfect representation of reality, and making that imperfection visible is one goal of our work.
 However, if data hunches make people less trusting, will designers avoid including them, as they sometimes do with uncertainty~\cite{hullman_why_2020}?